17 Animals With Big Ears and Their Pictures

 The impressive size of their ears contributes to their ability to detect even the slightest rustle or movement, allowing them to react swiftly and evade danger.

-In addition to their role in predator detection, the large ears of Greater Kudus also aid in communication among herd members.
+The large ears of Greater Kudus aid in communication among herd members and help detect predators.

 These animals with big ears use various ear positions and movements to convey different messages to each other, helping to coordinate their behavior and maintain social cohesion within the group.

-The prominent ears of Greater Kudus serve as a vital adaptation, allowing them to thrive in their natural habitat by enhancing their sensory perception, facilitating communication, and ensuring their safety in the wild.
+Greater Kudus’ prominent ears serve as a vital adaptation, allowing them to thrive in their natural habitat by enhancing their sensory perception, facilitating communication, and ensuring their safety in the wild.

 7. European Hares